 Recording Great Audio into Final Cut Pro X

 Well recorded and clear voice overs are an absolute necessity for professional quality videos.
-Budget sound is much more likely to get people clicking off your video than budget visuals, that’s why it’s essential to learn how to record great audio in your NLE.
+Budget sound is much more likely to get people clicking off your video than budget visuals, that’s why it’s essential to learn how to record great audio in your video editor.

-In this guide we’re going to be showing you how you can record audio into Final Cut Pro X but if you use a different editing suite we’ve also got you covered.
-Check out our guides to recording great audio in Premiere Pro, DaVinci Resolve and Avid Media Composer.
+In this guide we’re going to be showing you how to record audio on Final Cut Pro X, but if you use a different editing suite we’ve also got you covered.
+Check out our guides to recording great audio in Premiere Pro and Avid Media Composer (DaVinci Resolve coming soon).

 Recording audio in Final Cut Pro is a simple process, once you’ve got used to it it will become second nature.

 To begin with – especially to record voice on Final Cut Pro X – you’ll need to connect your microphone to your computer.
-If you have a USB microphone that just means plugging it directly into your computer’s USB port, if you’ve got any other type of mic you’ll probably need an audio interface which you’ll need to connect to your computer.
+If you have a USB microphone, that just means plugging it directly into your computer’s USB port.
+If you’ve got any other type of mic, you’ll probably need an audio interface which you’ll need to connect to your computer.

 Don’t have a microphone?
 You can still record using your computer’s in-built mic, however if you really want a pro sound from your FCPX audio, it’s definitely worth investing in one.

 From the input dropdown menu choose your microphone or audio interface.
-There are also options for how to record your voice on Final Cut Pro, including whether to monitor your video audio whilst you record your voiceover, have a countdown before you start recording and more.
+There are also options for how to record your voice on Final Cut Pro, including whether to monitor your video audio whilst you record your voiceover, enable a countdown before you start recording, and more.

 You can adjust the gain of your recording here as well.
 One of the most important things to remember when recording voice overs is to not let your recording clip.
-If this happens your audio will be unpleasantly distorted, no matter how much voiceover enhancement you attempt.
+If this happens, your FCPX audio will be unpleasantly distorted, no matter how much voiceover enhancement you attempt.

 You can also set a name for your voiceover before you record it, really handy for keeping your project organised.

-Once you’re happy with your settings just hit the big red record button to start recording, it’s as easy as that.
+Once you’re happy with your settings, just hit that big red record button to start recording, it’s as easy as that.

 You can edit your voiceover as you would any audio clip in Final Cut Pro X, we’ve got a full guide to working with audio in FCPX over on our blog.

 Setting up Final Cut to record using your mic is one thing, but you’re not going to get pro level recordings by just speaking into a mic.
-To have great sounding audio your recording technique is crucial, although for an article on how to make audio sound better in Final Cut Pro X, you can check out our guide to All You Need to Know about Audio Editing in FCPX.
+To have great sounding audio, your recording technique is crucial, although for an article on how to make audio sound better in Final Cut Pro X, you can check out our guide to All You Need to Know about Audio Editing in FCPX.

 There are a few things to bear in mind for how to record audio in Final Cut Pro X with a professional quality.
 One that a lot of budding video makers don’t consider are plosives.
 When you pronounce Bs and Ps air rushes out of your mouth and hits the diaphragm of your microphone creating a loud bassy response - this can render an otherwise excellent voiceover unusable.